-- I. Humanity.
-WFP will seek to prevent and alleviate human suffering wherever it is found and respond with food aid as appropriate.
-It will provide assistance in ways that respect life, health and dignity. - II.
-Impartiality.
+CORE HUMANITARIAN PRINCIPLES I. Humanity .
+WFP will seek to prevent and alleviate human suffering wherever it is found and respond with food aid when appropriate.
+It will provide assistance in ways that respect life, health and dignity.
+II.
+Impartiality .
 WFP's assistance will be guided solely by need and will not discriminate in terms of ethnic origin, nationality, political opinion, gender, race or religion.
-In a country, assistance will be targeted to those most at risk from the consequences of food shortages, following a sound assessment that considers the different needs and vulnerabilities of women, men and children. - III.
-Neutrality.
-WFP will avoid taking sides in a conflict and will not engage in controversies of a political, racial, religious or ideological nature.
-Aid will not be provided to active combatants. - IV.
-Respect.
-WFP will respect local customs, traditions and the sovereignty of the state in which it is working, upholding internationally recognized human rights.
+In a country, assistance will be targeted to those most at risk from the consequences of food shortages, following a sound assessment that considers the different needs and vulnerabilities of women, men and children.
+III.
+Neutrality .
+WFP will not take sides in a conflict and will not engage in controversies of a political, racial, religious or ideological nature.
+Aid will not be provided to active combatants.
+FOUNDATIONS OF EFFECTIVE HUMANITARIAN ACTION IV.
+Respect .
+WFP will respect the sovereignty, territorial integrity and unity of the state in which it is working.
+WFP will respect local customs and traditions, upholding internationally recognized human rights.
+WFP will act in accordance with the United Nations Charter and consistent with international humanitarian law and refugee law.
+WFP will also take into account the Guiding Principles on Internal Displacement, when applicable.
+V. Self-reliance .

-FOUNDATIONS OF EFFECTIVE HUMANITARIAN ACTION

-- V. Self-reliance.
 WFP will provide humanitarian assistance with the primary objective of saving lives, in ways that support livelihoods, reduce vulnerability to future food scarcities and support durable solutions.
-Food aid should not undermine local agricultural production, marketing or coping strategies, disturb normal migratory patterns or foster dependency. - VI.
-Participation.
-WFP will involve women and men beneficiaries wherever possible in all activities and will work closely with governments at the national and local levels to plan and implement assistance. - VII.
-Capacity-building.
-Within its own capacity and resources, WFP will strengthen the capacity of affected countries and local communities to prevent, prepare for and respond to humanitarian crises.
-WFP will ensure participation by women's organizations and will integrate a gender perspective in capacity-building activities. - VIII.
-Coordination.
-WFP will work at the request of the host government or the United Nations Secretary-General and within established United Nations coordination structures at the global and field levels.
+WFP will work to ensure that food aid does not undermine local agricultural production, marketing or coping strategies, or disturb normal migratory patterns or fosted dependency.
+WFP's programmes will be planned and implemented in ways that facilitate the link from relief to development.
+VI.
+Participation .
+WFP will involve women and men beneficiaries wherever possible in all activities and will work closely with governments at the national and local levels to plan and implement assistance.
+VII.
+Capacity-building .
+Within its own capacity and resources, WFP will strengthen the capacity or affected countries and local communities to prevent, prepare for and respond to humanitariar crises.
+WFP will ensure participation by women's organizations and will integrate a gende perspective in capacity-building activities.
+VIII.
+Coordination .
+WFP will provide assistance with the consent of the affected country and, in principle, on the basis of an appeal by the affected country.
+All States Members of the United Nations or Members or Associate Members of any specialized agency or of the International Atomic Energy Agency (IAEA) are eligible to submit requests for consideration by WFP.
+WFP may also provide emergency food aid and associated non-food items and logistics support at the request of the Secretary-General of the United Nations.
+WFP will work within established United Nations coordination structures at the global and field levels.
 This will include working with other humanitarian actors such as NGOs and the International Red Cross and Red Crescent Movement.

-STANDARDS OF ACCOUNTABILITY AND PROFESSIONALISM
+STANDARDS OF ACCOUNTABILITY AND PROFESSIONALISM IX.

-- IX.
 Accountability.
-WFP will keep donors, host country governments and beneficiaries informed of its activities and their impact through regular reporting. - X. Professionalism.
+WFP will keep donors, host country governments, beneficiaries and other relevant stakeholders informed of its activities and their impact through regular reporting. Х. Professionalism .
 WFP will maintain the highest standards of professionalism and integrity among its international and national staff to ensure that its programmes are carried out efficiently, effectively, ethically and safely.
 All staff will adhere to the Standard Code of Conduct for the International Civil Service and the Secretary-General's Bulletin on Sexual Abuse and Exploitation in Humanitarian Crises and Other Operations.